-- 1. The following representations are made in response to the South Warwickshire Local Plan (SWLP) Part 1 Issues and Options Consultation (January 2023) on behalf of Hallam Land Management Limited (HLM), in respect of Land East of Europa Way, Warwick (the Site), who are acting for the Birmingham Roman Catholic Diocesan Trustees Registered.
-A separate Call for Sites submission has also been made. - 2.
-A summary of these representations has also been submitted to the SWLP Online Consultation Portal, and should be read alongside the supporting documents namely: - Emerging Vision which explains how the proposed development of the site would contribute towards achieving the five overarching principles of the SWLP Vision, and includes an Illustrative Masterplan; - b.
-Site Location Plan - c.
-South Warwickshire Housing Need Evidence Base Review Technical Report - this has been prepared to consider the evidence base relating to housing need in South Warwickshire, namely the HEDNA, and provides commentary and guidance on how this issue should be considered as the SWLP evolves.
+- The following representations are made in response to the South Warwickshire Local Plan (SWLP) Part 1 Issues and Options Consultation (January 2023) on behalf of Hallam Land Management Limited (HLM), in respect of their land interest at Land East of Coventry Road, Kenilworth, which has been identified as Site 102 on the Interactive Map. - 2.
+A summary of these representations has also been submitted to the SWLP Online Consultation Portal, and should be read alongside the supporting Illustrative Masterplan.
+A South Warwickshire Housing Need Evidence Base Review Technical Report has also been submitted; this has been prepared to consider the evidence base relating to housing need in South Warwickshire, namely the HEDNA, and provides commentary and guidance on how this issue should be considered as the SWLP evolves.